 - 1. MTA supports a policy permitting the widest possible range of dramatic material to be performed in the festival.
 Performing companies are expected to exercise taste, good judgment, and respect for the values of their Host Theatres. - 2.
-Host theatres may notify their season patrons in advance if they have reason to believe a festival performance may be locally unacceptable, or publish a disclaimer, but in NO CASE may they refuse to allow the company to perform. - 3.
-Prior to attending the MTA festival, a "viewer discretion" statement must be made available to the Community Theatre Division Chair if the content is not acceptable for all age groups.
+Host theatres may notify their season patrons in advance if they have reason to believe a festival performance may be locally unacceptable, or publish a disclaimer, but in NO CASE may they refuse to allow the company to perform. - a.
+Disclaimers may be published in the festival handbook or announced by the Community Theatre Division Chair prior to the beginning of the production containing mature content. - b.
+Disclaimers may be made for but are not limited to the following content: - i.
+Mature content